yungyuc/nsdhw_22au/project/shih-chuan/README.md

 ## Schedule

-Planning phase (6 weeks from 9/19 to 10/31)
+Planning phase (6 weeks from 9/19 to 10/31): Setup the environment and get familiar with the algorithm

-Week 1 (10/31): setup the environment and get familiar with the algorithm
+Week 1 (10/31): Implement the algorithm with C++

-Week 2 (11/7): Implement the algorithm with C++
+Week 2 (11/7): Make python wrappers for C++ with `pybind`

-Week 3 (11/14): Finish C++ and bind to python
+Week 3 (11/14): Finish C++, and start creating the interactive map in python

-Week 4 (11/21): create the interactive map
+Week 4 (11/21): Implement features of the interactive map

-Week 5 (11/28): implement features of the interactive map
+Week 5 (11/28): Test all features with `pytest`

-Week 6 (12/5): component testing
+Week 6 (12/5): Finish up, debug, and write the documentation

-Week 7 (12/12): Finish up, debug, and write the documentation
+Week 7 (12/12): Buffer time for further testing and debugging

 Week 8 (12/19): Make slides and prepare for the presentation